bleakwood/hangman-game/README.md

 --------------------------------
 You can download a list of English Words [here](http://dreamsteep.com/projects/the-english-open-word-list.html), this will be the "dictionary" you are going to work with.
 The goal is, for any given word randomly chosen from the list, to develop a method with the highest probability to find out what the given word is.

+For an example on how to play the game refer to [this gist](https://gist.github.com/JDLeigh10/3029383#file-hangman-rb).
+Note you will need to install ruby on your computer and supply a dictionary file in order to run this program.
+Your program will be run against a modified version of this program, in a similar manner, so make sure to provide instructions on how to start your program.

 How you will be scored
 --------------------------------
 80 words will be randomly selected from the words list, with: